Interpersonal acceptance–rejection theory: Personality subtheory

-Coping Subtheory
+Coping subtheory

 Coping subtheory seeks to understand why some children and adults do not appear to suffer the same ill effects of rejection that other rejected individuals face.
 The theory concentrates on affective copers, who have reasonably good mental and emotional health in the face of adversity, unlike instrumental copers, who may find success academically or professionally but still suffer with impaired mental and emotional health.
-The traits that make a good affective coper are still unclear, but coping subtheory uses the multivariate model of behavior to posit that the coping behavior of the individual is a function of interactions between the self (mental representations, biological, and personality characteristics of the individual), other (characteristics of the rejecting significant other(s), along with the form, frequency and severity of rejection), and context (other significant others, social-situational characteristics of the larger environment).
-Traits that appear to be associated with good affective copers include a differentiated sense of self, a strong sense of self-determination, and the ability to depersonalize, among others.
+The traits that make a good affective coper are still unclear, but coping subtheory uses the multivariate model of behavior to posit that the coping behavior of the individual is a function of interactions between the self (mental representations, biological, and personality characteristics of the individual), other (characteristics of the rejecting significant others, along with the form, frequency and severity of rejection), and context (other significant others, social-situational characteristics of the larger environment).
+Traits that appear to be associated with good affective copers include a differentiated sense of self, a strong sense of self-determination, and the ability to depersonalize.

-Sociocultural Systems Model and Subtheory
+Sociocultural systems model and subtheory

-The sociocultural systems subtheory concentrates on major causes and sociocultural correlates of interpersonal acceptance-rejection in a global context.
+The sociocultural systems subtheory concentrates on major causes and sociocultural correlates of interpersonal acceptance–rejection in a global context.
 The subtheory looks at larger sociocultural factors that influence why significant others show acceptance or rejection.
 Larger social institutions like the economic system, family structure, and political organization tend to shape how much acceptance parents and other significant persons offer.
 Additionally, the cultural context can also influence how children and youth perceive their acceptance or rejection, and how they react to or cope with it.
-The system is also bidirectional because a culture's tendency toward acceptance or rejection may result in different institutionalized expressive systems and behaviors, which can include people's spiritual and artistic beliefs and behaviors.
+The system is also bidirectional, because a culture's tendency toward acceptance or rejection may result in different institutionalized expressive systems and behaviors, which can include people's spiritual and artistic beliefs and behaviors.

-The Warmth Dimension
+Warmth dimension

 IPARTheory posits that all significant interpersonal relationships fall along the warmth dimension, from interpersonal acceptance to interpersonal rejection, depending on how much love or warmth a person perceives from a significant other.
 The specific physical, verbal, and symbolic behaviors associated with interpersonal acceptance or rejection may differ by culture or society, but the effects of feeling acceptance or rejection remain stable across cultures.
 Interpersonal acceptance is marked by warmth, affection, comfort, emotional support, and love which is expressed by the significant other.
 Relationships that are high in interpersonal rejection, on the other hand, are characterized by an absence of positive feelings and may also include emotional withdrawal, as well as the presence of psychologically or physically hurtful behaviors.